ZonglinY/ZonglinY.github.io/_pages/about.md

 Hi, thanks for stopping by.

 I am **Zonglin Yang**, a third-year Ph.D. candidate at Nanyang Technological University supervised by [Erik Cambria](https://sentic.net/erikcambria/).
 I also work closely with [Soujanya Poria](https://soujanyaporia.github.io/).
 Before NTU, I obtained my master's degree at Cornell University, supervised by [Claire Cardie](https://www.cs.cornell.edu/home/cardie/) and [Xinya Du](https://xinyadu.github.io/), and my bachelor's degree at Huazhong University of Science and Technology, supervised by [Xinggang Wang](https://xwcv.github.io/).
 I have interned at Microsoft Research in NLC group mentored by [Li Dong](http://dong.li/).

+My representative works are the MOOSE and MOOSE-Chem series.

+*Like the moose that ventures into uncharted wilderness, MOOSE & MOOSE-Chem series explores the untamed landscape of scientific hypotheses to uncover hidden insights.*

 I am open to academic collaborations and please drop me an email (<zonglin.yang@ntu.edu.sg>) if you are interested in collaborating with me.
 <!--**I am actively seeking internship opportunities in 2024.
 If you have any openings available, kindly reach out to me via email (<zonglin.yang@ntu.edu.sg>).**-->